siikheaw/beginners-guide-to-react/01-document-create-element.md

-# Create a User Interface with React's createElement API
+# Create a User Interface with Vanilla Javascript and DOM

 ```html
 <div id="root"></div> <!-- The App will be mounted here -->